TechMi97/Volontaireos/README.md

 *Added 2 more pages

--Added Welcome Page
+- Added Welcome Page
--Added Log in and Sign Up Page
+- Added Log in and Sign Up Page

 Update 1.5